aklump/drupal_dev_sandbox/README.md

 ## Install with Composer

-Because this is an unpublished, custom Drupal extension, the way you install and depend on it is a little different than published, contributed extensions.
+Because this is an unpublished, custom Drupal module, the way you install and depend on it is a little different than published, contributed modules.

 * Add the following to the **root-level** _composer.json_ in the `repositories` array:
     ```json